Siheung County

-Siheung County, alternatively Shihŭng County was a county (gun) in Gyeonggi Province, South Korea.
-This county was abolished in 1989 as its one town(읍) of Sorae and two townships(면) of Gunja and Suam became Siheung City at the same time.
+Siheung County was a county (gun) in Gyeonggi Province, South Korea.
+This county was abolished in 1989 as its one town (읍) of Sorae and two townships (면) of Gunja and Suam became Siheung City at the same time.
 Today's Siheung City area did not belong to Siheung County before 1914.
 The area rather was part of old Incheon or Ansan.

 Original Siheung, prior to 1914

 Today's eastern part of Guro-gu, most part of Yeongdeungpo-gu(excepting Yeouido and Yanghwa-dong), most part of Gwanak-gu, Geumcheon-gu, part of Dongjak-gu in Seoul, Gwangmyeong City, and some part(Seoksu-dong and Bakdal-dong) of Anyang City in Gyeonggi belonged to the "original" Siheung Country, before the rearrangement of administrative districts by the Japanese colonial government in 1914.
 The county office was in Siheung-dong, Geumcheon-gu, Seoul.

 In Goguryeo era, this area was called "Ingbeollo(잉벌노)"(or Neumnae, 늠내), in Unified Silla Dynasty era Gogyang-hyeon (穀壤縣), and in Goryeo era its name changed to "Geumju(금주, 衿州)."
 In 1413, it was rebranded as Geumcheon(금천, 衿川) Prefecture and its name changed again "Siheung" in 1785.
 The prefecture became a county as the rearrangement of administrative districts in 1895 was implemented.

 Most part of Anyang, Gunpo, Gwacheon in Gyeonggi, and part of Dongjak-gu, most of Seocho-gu, Namhyeon-dong of Gwanak-gu in Seoul consisted of Gwacheon County; southern part of today's southern part of Siheung City and most of Ansan City belonged to Ansan County.
 Northern part of Siheung City belonged to Incheon Metropolitan Prefecture (i.e. Incheon Dohobu, 인천도호부).
 In 1914, the two counties of Gwacheon and Ansan were annexed into Siheung County as part of rearrangement policy of administrative districts.